AztecProtocol/aztec-packages/CONTRIBUTING.md

 Any non-trivial code contribution must be first discussed with the maintainers in an issue (see [Opening an issue](#opening-an-issue)).
 Only very minor changes are accepted without prior discussion.

+When opening the pull request you will be presented with a template and a series of instructions.
+Read through it carefully and follow all the steps.
+Expect a review and feedback from the maintainers afterward.

-If you're looking for a good place to start, look for issues labelled ["good first issue"](https://github.com/OpenZeppelin/openzeppelin-contracts/labels/good%20first%20issue)!
+If you're looking for a good place to start, look for issues labeled ["good first issue"](https://github.com/OpenZeppelin/openzeppelin-contracts/labels/good%20first%20issue)!